eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 Ack a sample only when it has been delivered, instead of when committed to delivering it.

-The default value is: "false".
+The default value is: "true".

 #### //CycloneDDS/Domain/Internal/LeaseDuration